 Treats gastroesophageal reflux disease (GERD), damage to the esophagus, and high levels of acid in the stomach.

 Protonix, Protonix TRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to pantoprazole.

 Packet, Tablet, Delayed Release Tablet, Long Acting Tablet

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Delayed-release tablet: Swallow the tablet whole.
 Do not crush, break, or chew it.
-You may also take it at the same time with antacids.
+You may take this medicine at the same time you take an antacid.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.